qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/server/getting_started.rst

     mv QGIS-Training-Data-2.0/exercise_data/qgis-server-tutorial-data/world.qgs .
     mv QGIS-Training-Data-2.0/exercise_data/qgis-server-tutorial-data/naturalearth.sqlite .

-  Of course, you can use your favorite GIS software to open this file and take a look on the configuration and available layers.
+Of course, you can use your favorite GIS software to open this file and take a look at the configuration and available layers.

 * To properly deploy QGIS server you need a HTTP server.
 Recommended choices are **Apache** or **NGINX**.